weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### What you will build

-In this tutorial, you will build a Weaviate database with this data and then perform queries to retrieve relevant information from it.
-By the end, you will begin to see some of the benefits of vector search, and get some ideas on what you can do with Weaviate.
+You will build a Weaviate database with this data and then perform queries to retrieve relevant information from it.
+By the end, you will begin to see some of the benefits of vector searches and get some ideas on what you can do with Weaviate.

 We also include brief optional chapters about [modules](./modules.md), and the [console](./console.md).